Wehmeyer100/CoI.Mod.Better/README.md

 - More edict have been added that offer your load amount of trucks, their consumption and their maintenance more slopes.
 - You can now increase your vehicle limit with further research.
 However, it may happen that the performance suffers.
 - The range of your mining tower has been increased by 50%.
 - Edit various settings in the Config.
 It should be noted that this is created only after the load / new game.
+The config is valid for all new and old savegames.
+So be careful what you change.

 # Cheats: